 When deciding how much down payment for a house is necessary, it’s important to keep in mind the amount of your down payment will affect the principal of your loan.
 No, this principal isn’t the same one who wanders the halls of a high school encouraging teachers and students to do a good job!
 Instead, the principal represents the amount you still owe on your loan.

 Let’s take a look at a concrete example.
-Say you’re looking to buy a house that costs $200,000 and you’re hoping to get an interest rate of 3.75 percent for a 30-year mortgage.
-As you can see in the chart below, the more you put down up front, the more you can save over the course of the loan:
+If you want to buy a $200,000 house and you’re hoping to get an interest rate of 3.75 percent for a 30-year mortgage you can see from this chart that the more you put down the more money you save in the long run.

 |Money down||Balance||Total paid over 30 years|

 In fact, if you’re wondering how much a larger down payment could save you over the life of your loan, there are a lot of great mortgage calculators online.
 Just put in the balance of the mortgage, the interest rate, and the length of the loan.
 Then hit the button and BAM you’ll see how much you’ll save if you put more money down.